 In this B2B vs B2C marketing guide, we'll walk you through the B2B vs B2C marketing definition, then will focus on differences between b2b and b2c marketing, how they help you reach your target audience, and which one is better for your business.

+In the debate of B2B vs B2C.
 A B2B, or "business-to-business" marketing model company sells their services or products directly to other businesses, or more specifically, they sell to the decision-makers in other organizations.

 whereas in the B2C, or "business-to-consumer" model, companies sell products and services directly to customers for personal use.
 They’re two separate business models that serve different types of customers, one being businesses and the other direct to consumers.